-A. Probationary period for tenure
+A. Probationary period

-Traditionally, candidates for tenure have applied early in the sixth year of full-time employment.
-However, in consideration of expectations for achievement by faculty in relation to contemporary levels and types of demand on faculty effort, constraints in internal and external resources available to faculty to support scholarly productivity, and a changing national landscape, a college may, with the approval of the institution's designated senior academic officer overseeing the college, choose to define a longer probationary period in order to ensure the University's opportunity to realize the benefit of significant investment in new faculty.

-Regardless of the length of the probationary period, candidates for tenure will be expected to demonstrate ongoing productivity and progress; expectations of progress within normal time frames will be reflected in established annual and comprehensive review processes, but candidates may apply when ready, as specified in the following section.
+Application for tenure has traditionally been initiated early in the sixth year (or equivalent, when adjustments or exceptions to the standard have been made), reflecting effectively a five-year record of teaching, research/scholarship/creative productivity, and service.
+However, in consideration of generally rising expectations for achievement by faculty, contemporary levels and types of demand on faculty effort, constraints in internal and external resources available to faculty to support scholarly productivity3, and a changing national landscape, colleges may, with the approval of the Provost or Senior Vice President for USF Health, choose to define longer probationary periods in order to ensure the University's opportunity to realize the benefit of significant investment in new faculty.
+Regardless of the length of the probationary period, candidates for tenure will be expected to demonstrate steady productivity and progress.
+Expectations of progress within normal time frames will be reflected in established annual and comprehensive review processes.